Haydn0230/experimentation-seit-pair-programming-exercise/README.md

 ## What you'll be doing
 We've created a simple application which allows you to create/edit experiments and assign customers to them.
 You'll be responsible for creating a test framework to give us confidence in the application.

-#TODO has all the information you'll need, including example requests and responses.
+https://github.com/jscarfe-sbg/customer-experiment-service has all the information you'll need, including example requests and responses.

 You can use any language / technology you like to write the tests.
 The app has a HTTP interface so you'll want to use a HTTP client library to interact with it.

 ## Prerequisites
-See #TODO which has details of how to run the application we'll be testing.
+See https://github.com/jscarfe-sbg/customer-experiment-service which has details of how to run the application we'll be testing.

 Please install ahead of the exercise so we can jump straight in.